-Online environmental science programs are available at 145 schools, and we offer ranking lists of the best online bachelor's degrees and the best online master's programs in environmental science.
+We offer ranking lists of the best online bachelor's degrees and the best online master's programs in environmental science.
 These lists were created based on the schools' tuition rates and alumni salaries, which are provided by PayScale.
 Environmental science students will study the social, economic, political, and biological effects of people on local and global environments.
 They will also learn how to collect and apply data and to examine the sources and dangers of air, water, land, and nuclear pollution.
-Interested students will find information career and degree accreditation information below the comprehensive list of available degree programs.
+Interested students will find information about careers and degree accreditation here as well.

 Degree Overview & Career Information